 Why save for a pension?

 Although will many of us qualify for a state pension, this will only cover basic needs (find out about eligibility on the Government’s website).
 To have the standard of living you want in retirement it’s a good idea to start saving into a pension scheme.
 Plus, pension schemes will also come with some tax relief, so you’ll put more away for a rainy day than if you rely on savings alone.

 Start saving early

 Even if you’re in your 50s you can still create a good pension pot, but it’s going to be larger if you start at 30 or 40 (or before!).

-If you have a pension pot of £25-30k you are likely to live one and a half years longer than somebody with £10-15k.
+If you have a pension income of £25-30k you are likely to live one and a half years longer than somebody with £10-15k.
 The link, which largely reflects the connection between wealth and life expectancy, has been quantified through data held by Equiniti, the UK’s largest pension scheme administrator.

 Do your maths

 Have a think about how much money you’ll need to have when you retire.
 What expenses will you need to cover each week?
 Are there any hobbies you’d like to take up or carry on with?
 We have a handy budgeting tool that can help you with this.

 It’s also a good idea to try and pay off your debts before you enter retirement.
 You can find out more about this on our dealing with debt blog post.